Skip to content

 • the registered schema digest of the view (per 011 §:rf/schema-digest) — so a schema change invalidates the snapshot identity.

 The hash is computed over a canonicalised data form (sorted keys, deterministic vector order) so it round-trips across hosts.
 Visual-regression and screenshot pipelines key against [variant-id content-hash] — when the body changes, the hash changes; when the body doesn't change, the hash is stable across runs.
-The framework hook is (rf/snapshot-identity variant-id) → {:variant-id ..., :content-hash "..."}.
+The library hook is (story/snapshot-identity variant-id) → {:variant-id ..., :content-hash "..."}.

 This is the AI-first "machine-readable invariants" principle: tooling comparing before-and-after a code change asks the runtime which variants' snapshot identities changed without re-rendering them.